Azure/Mission-Critical-Online/src/config/README.md

 ```

 Our ConfigMap disabled Prometheus-scraping and stdout/stderr collection to reduce the amount of monitoring data sent to the corresponding Log Analytics workspace (per regional deployment).

+### kured

+[Kured](https://docs.microsoft.com/azure/aks/node-updates-kured), the "KUbernetes REboot Daemon", is included as a solution to handle occasional required reboots from daily OS patching.
+While most system patches do not require a reboot, some do to come into effect.

+> Kured is rebooting Kubernetes worker nodes and will re-schedule pods to other nodes if needed, this might affect the availability of the overall solution.
+To cope with that, enough capacity should be available and the reboots should be configured to occur during less frequented times.

+> Kured is a [3rd-party component](https://github.com/weaveworks/kured) and not supported by Microsoft Support.

 ---